Roku: The Roku Channel

+Howdy

+On August 5, 2025, Roku launched Howdy, an ad free, subscription streaming service.
+The streaming service will cost subscribers $2.99 per month and will include nearly 10,000 hours of content.

+Frndly TV

+In May of 2025, Roku acquired Frndly TV for $185 million.
+Frndly TV had already been available on Roku devices prior to the acquisition announcement.
+The acquisition gives Roku a greater presence in live television streaming.

 Controversies

 Non-certified channels

 The Daily Beast alleged that non-certified channels on Roku eased access to materials promoting conspiracy theories and terrorism content.

 In June 2017, a Mexico City court banned the sale of Roku products in Mexico, following claims by Televisa (via its Izzi cable subsidiary) that the devices were being used for subscription-based streaming services that illegally stream television content without permission from copyright holders.
 The devices used Roku's private channels feature to install the services, which were all against the terms of service Roku applies for official channels available in its store.
 Roku defended itself against the allegations as such, stating that these channels were not officially certified and that the company takes active measures to stop illegal streaming services.
-The 11th Collegiate Court in Mexico City overturned the decision in October 2018, with Roku returning to the Mexican market soon after; Televisa's streaming service Blim TV would also launch on the platform.
+The 11th Collegiate Court in Mexico City overturned the decision in October 2018, with Roku returning to the Mexican market soon after; Televisa's streaming service Blim TV (now Vix) would also launch on the platform.

 In August 2017 Roku began to display a prominent disclaimer when non-certified channels are added, warning that channels enabling piracy may be removed "without prior notice".
 In mid-May 2018, a software glitch caused some users to see copyright takedown notices on legitimate services such as Netflix and YouTube.
 Roku acknowledged and patched the glitch.

 In March 2022, the private channel system was deprecated due to abuse and replaced with a more limited and strict beta channels platform which only allows twenty users to test a channel for up to four months.